Skip to main content

 Cordelia M owns a flat in a block of 60 in Camden.
 The freeholder is planning some major works, but Ms M does not think they need doing.
 She contacted LEASE to find out what she could do.

 The LEASE adviser first explained the Section 20 process, and how it offers leaseholders a chance to comment on the proposed work.
-If the freeholder presses on with the work it could then be challenged in the First-tier Tribunal (Property Chamber).
-The adviser explained that in this case evidence should be collected to support the leaseholders’ case, for example a surveyor’s report.
+If the freeholder presses on with the work it, she can apply to the First-tier Tribunal (Property Chamber) to determine her liability to pay the costs incurred.

 Ms M said that LEASE had provided her with “a fantastic and knowledgeable service!
 The issue I consulted LEASE about is continuing but am armed now with good advice.”